otavioaquino/rich-image/README.md

 # Rich Image

-Simple system for more about a image
+Simple system for more about a image.